 They’re also liable for maintaining a budget and guaranteeing that each money statement is ready and audited rigorously.

 - Analyze money knowledge to organize money reports.

 - Generate and interpret money records and statements for management.

-- Maintain records of assets, liabilities, profit, and loss, liabilities, or alternative money activities at intervals a corporation.
+- Maintain records of assets, liabilities, profit and loss, liabilities, or alternative money activities at intervals of a corporation.